 Your insurance changes must be consistent with your qualified life event.
 Evidence of Insurability may be required for some changes.

 Annual enrollment occurs in November.
-During this time, you may make changes to your insurance and add or remove dependents from coverage using the online enrollment system through your employee portal, Self-Service Banner.
+During this time, you may make changes to your insurance and add or remove dependents from coverage using the online enrollment system through your employee self-service portal, my.okstate.edu.
 OSU Human Resources will send communications regarding Annual Enrollment to your OSU email.
 Changes you make during Annual Enrollment will start January 1 or later when your Evidence of Insurability is approved, if required.

 - Enroll, Verify, and Qualifying Events Using BenefitFocus

 You can manage your benefit elections online using OSU's Benefits Administrative System, BenefitFocus.

 New hires must enroll in benefits online using BenefitFocus, OSU's Benefits Admin System.

 You can also use BenefitFocus to make qualified life event changes to your benefits at any time.